 Noise level comparisons (and something I found!)

-I measured volume levels for both models using a nice little digital decibel sound level meter I picked up at Amazon at 1 meter (3.28 ft) from the purifier.
+I measured volume levels for both models using a No products found. at 1 meter (3.28 ft) from the purifier.

 LV-H132 vs Vista 200 noise measurements

 Sleep mode is incredibly quiet – so much my ears can’t even detect it’s on.

 Low is extremely quiet as well – essentially impossible to hear.
 Medium and high noise levels for both models are very good, with the high setting about the same as other purifiers like the GermGuardian AC4825.